Grief & travel: practical ideas for how to heal and cope on the road.

 The thought of being in an empty house was overwhelming and I was utterly spent.
 I had been pushed to my limit over the last two years.

 In addition to the dogs passing, I had lost several loved ones.
 All while recovering from an extended period of chronic pain after a surgical complication.
-It had been the most difficult period of my life, full of loss.
+Hands down, it had been the most difficult period of my life.

 Since travel is one of my favorite endeavors, getting away just seemed like the right thing to do to.